 Another reason these areas are great for families is the range of accommodation options.
 There are plenty of hotels, apartments, and vacation rentals to choose from, so you can find the perfect place that fits your budget and family preferences list.

 Finally, London Bridge, Tower Bridge, Borough, and Blackfriars are all centrally located, so you can quickly explore the city without relying on public transportation.
 Whether you’re looking for a place to stay for a short trip or a more extended vacation, these are the best areas to stay in London for families with kids.

-While in Borough, don’t miss exploring destinations like The Shard, The London Dungeon, The Golden Hinde Museum, Millennium Bridge, St. Paul’s Cathedral, Shakespeare’s Globe Theatre, Sky Garden, Museum of London, and Imperial War Museum.
+While in Borough, don’t miss exploring destinations like The Shard, The London Dungeon, The Golden Hinde Museum, Millennium Bridge, St. Paul’s Cathedral, Shakespeare’s Globe Theatre, Sky Garden, Museum of London, Borough Market, and Imperial War Museum.
 However, the list is inclusive and not exhaustive of destinations.